jarrodlilkendey/homelab-docs/docs/Proxmox Virtual Machines/portainer-vm.md

 - Multiple Wordpress instances with their own mysql databases
 - Node Exporter
 - Uptime Kuma (may migrate this later to the Monitoring Server VM)
-- Semaphore UI (may migrate this later to the Ansible VM)

 ## Monitoring